Oakland man facing manslaughter charge after fatal beating of stepfather

 Anthony Catrell Wadley-Wright, 59, turned himself in and told Sutherlin police that he had struck his stepfather after the two got into a disagreement about the health of Wadley-Wright’s mother, according to a court document.

 During an interview with investigating officers, Wadley-Wright admitted that he had begun drinking alcohol around 3 p.m.
-Friday, and he and his stepfather got into a heated argument about Wadley-Wright's mother's medical conditions.
-Some time between 11 p.m.
+Friday, and he and his stepfather got into a heated argument about Wadley-Wright’s mother’s medical conditions.
+Sometime between 11 p.m.
 Friday and 5 a.m.
-Saturday, Wadley-Wright admitted to attacking his stepfather "in a drunken rage," the court document states.
+Saturday, Wadley-Wright admitted to attacking his stepfather “in a drunken rage,” according to court documents.
 Wadley-Wright then reportedly called his girlfriend to let her know that he thought he had killed his stepfather.

 Wadley-Wright was lodged in the Douglas County Jail.
 He was arraigned in Douglas County Circuit Court Monday and charged with first-degree manslaughter.
 Bail was set at $200,000.